adon77/Student-Credit-Repayment-ML-Model/README.md

 **Results**

 The model achieved an accuracy of 85% on the test set.
 This indicates that the model is able to predict the eligibility and repayment status of student loans with a high degree of accuracy.

+**Contributing**

+Contributions are welcome!
+If you have any suggestions for improving this model, please feel free to submit a pull request.

+**License**

+This project is licensed under GNU GENERAL PUBLIC LICENSE- see the LICENSE.md file for details.